 In Villavieja you can buy food and water, and stop to visit the Casa del Totumo Museum and the Paleontological Museum, where most of the fossils found in the desert are found.

 In Villavieja you can also get transport by motorcycle or tuk-tuk to the desert of Tatacoa, without a guide from $40,000 COP.

 2) If you go to the Tatacoa desert for a day, a very good idea is to book in advance a local guide who will pick you up in Neiva and take you to explore the desert.
-Here you can book free 1-day expeditions that include transportation and food at COP 147,000 per person.
+Here you can book free 1-day expeditions that include transportation and food for $50 USD per person.